Hot yoga Asheville NC blog cover photo, which shows two popular hot yoga studios in the city

 Hot yoga Asheville NC studio class and front desk

-The best part about the Hot Yoga Asheville NC studio is that they use infrared heat, similar to how the sun feels, which helps your body heal and feels way more comfortable than other types of heating.
+The best part about the Hot Yoga Asheville NC studio is that they use an infrared heat system, similar to how the sun feels, which helps your body heal and feels way more comfortable than other types of heating.
 I can attest to this, infrared heat is the best!

 Hot yoga Asheville NC class about to start at the Community Yoga studio